Reconstruction of the dark energy scalar field potential by Gaussian process: Reconstruction of the dark energy scalar field potential

-In step two, we employ the method proposed by Cong Ma et al. in 2011 \cite{2011ApJ...730...74M} to generate the uncertainty $\sigma_{sim}$.
-To assess the uncertainty of the H(z) datasets, we plot the z-$\sigma_H$ in Fig. \ref{fig:cc sigma_line}.
+In step two, we employ the method proposed by \cite{2011ApJ...730...74M} to generate the uncertainty $\sigma_{sim}$.
+To assess the uncertainty of the $H(z)$ datasets, we plot the z-$\sigma_H$ in Fig. \ref{fig:cc sigma_line}.
 In the figure, we exclude the outliers in the blue circle and bound the remaining data points with two straight lines: $\sigma^+=8.2z+34.3$ in red and $\sigma^-=7.4z+2.7$ in green.
-The uncertainty of H at the z point is estimated by a Gaussian distribution $N(\sigma_0(z),\epsilon(z))$, where the mean is the midpoint of the lines $\sigma_0=7.8z+18.5$ and $\epsilon(z)=(\sigma^+-\sigma^-)/4$.
+The uncertainty of $H$ at the $z$ point is estimated by a Gaussian distribution $N(\sigma_0(z),\epsilon(z))$, where the mean is the midpoint of the lines $\sigma_0=7.8z+18.5$ and $\epsilon(z)=(\sigma^+-\sigma^-)/4$.
 We choose $\epsilon(z)$ such that the generated $\sigma$ falls within 95$\%$ of the Gaussian distribution.
 Using Eq. (\ref{eq:15}), we obtain the simulated Hubble parameter $H_{sim}(z_{sim})$, as shown in Fig. \ref{fig:cc_simulate_z_h_sigma}.

-Using the reconstructed method described in Sec. \ref{sec:Reconstruction} with the CC and simulated CC data points, we can reconstruct the dark energy scalar field potential V(z) for the P18 prior and WMAP9y prior.
-Similarly, with the OHD and simulated OHD data points, we can reconstruct V(z) for the same priors.
-The improvement in accuracy of V(z) can be quantified by
+Using the reconstructed method described in Sec. \ref{sec:Reconstruction} with the CC and simulated CC data points, we can reconstruct the dark energy scalar field potential $V(z)$ for the P18 prior and WMAP9y prior.
+Similarly, we can reconstruct $V(z)$ for the same priors using BAO and simulated BAO data points, as well as using OHD and simulated OHD data points.
+The improvement in accuracy of $V(z)$ can be quantified by

-where $\sigma(z)$ is the error in the reconstructed dark energy scalar field potential V(z) using the observed Hubble parameter at redshift z, and $\sigma_{sim}(z)$ is the error in V(z) reconstructed using both the observed and simulated H(z) at redshift z.
-The improvement rate varies depending on the simulated H(z) used, with a range of approximately 5$\%$ to 30$\%$.
-Thus, doubling the number of Hubble parameter H(z) results in an increase in the accuracy of the dark energy scalar field potential by 5$\%$ to 30$\%$.
+where $\sigma(z)$ is the error in the reconstructed dark energy scalar field potential $V(z)$ using the observed Hubble parameter at redshift $z$, and $\sigma_{sim}(z)$ is the error in $V(z)$ reconstructed using both the observed and simulated $H(z)$ at redshift $z$.
+The improvement rate varies depending on the simulated $H(z)$ used, with a range of approximately 5$\%$ to 30$\%$.
+Thus, doubling the number of Hubble parameter $H(z)$ results in an increase in the accuracy of the dark energy scalar field potential by 5$\%$ to 30$\%$.